-Volvo Car Group and other nine non-automaker participants, partners in a EU-funded research project have revealed their intentions to research and experiment with rechargeable body panels.
+Volvo Car Group and other nine non-automaker participants, partners in a EU-funded research project, have outed their research and experiments with rechargeable body panels.

-The project identified a feasible solution to the heavy weight, large size and high costs associated with the batteries seen in hybrids and electric cars today, whilst maintaining the efficient capacity of power and performance.
+The project was an alternative to the heavy weight, large size and high costs associated with the batteries currently used seen in hybrids and electric cars, but also kept the same capacity of power and performance.

-The research project took place over 3.5 years and is now realized in the form of car panels within a Volvo S80 experimental car.
-The material, consisting of carbon fibers, nano structured batteries and super capacitors, offers lighter energy storage that requires less space in the car, cost effective structure options and is eco-friendly.
+The research project lasted more than 3.5 years and is now final – with an experimental Volvo S80 equipped with the new car panels.
+The material uses carbon fibers, nano structured batteries and super capacitors, and brings lighter energy storage with also a smaller occupied space in the car, while the structure is cost effective and eco-friendly.

-Volvo Car Group has evaluated the technology by creating two components for testing and development.
+Volvo Car Group has so far implemented prototypes for testing purposes by creating two components for testing and development.
 These are a boot lid and a plenum cover, tested within the Volvo S80.
 The new boot lid is a functioning electrically powered storage component and could be used in place of the standard battery a conventional car uses.

-The new plenum demonstrates that it can also replace both the rally bar, a strong structural piece that stabilises the car in the front, and the start-stop battery.
-This saves more than 50% in weight and is powerful enough to supply energy to the car’s 12 Volt system.
+The new plenum was used in place of both the rally bar, a strong structural piece that stabilizes the car, and the start-stop battery.
+This brings a weight save of more than 50%, while also doubling as the car’s 12 Volt electric system.